karthikchalla7/JavaNotes/Threads/Threads_Part_1.md

 - process1 and process2 in the above picture thats called multitaksing
 - Inside particular process/task we can create multiple threads is called multithreading
-- In multitasking never any resources.Whereas multithreading shares the resoruces in the task.
+- In multitasking never share any resources.Whereas multithreading shares the resoruces in the task.